-Board renewal and diversity continue to be a key focus for the Board and the Governance and Conduct Review Committee.
+Board renewal and diversity continue to be a key focus.
 Our director succession planning process strives to ensure that we always have the optimal representation of skills, experience, and expertise on the Board to help serve Portage Mutual's and our stakeholders' best interests.
-Information Technology and Finance / Accounting skills and experience were previously identified as key focus areas for new potential directors.
-To that end, we are pleased to newly nominate Mr. Wadood Ibrahim and Ms. BJ Reid for election to the Board of Directors.
-Mr. Ibrahim will provide our Board with skills and experience in information technology and business management while Ms. Reid will provide our Board with skills and experience in finance / accounting and investments.
+Information technology, insurance industry experience, and governance knowledge are key focus areas for new potential directors as incumbent directors reach their term limits.
+Accordingly, we are pleased to nominate Mr. David Kerr for his first election to the Board of Directors.
+Mr. Kerr will provide our Board with extensive experience in information technology applications specific to the property and casualty insurance industry as well as a lens on the industry from his home province of Ontario.